3 Day Etosha Safari

-This tour starts every Saturday and picks you up from your accommodation in Windhoek.
+This tour starts every Saturday or Wednesday and picks you up from your accommodation in Windhoek.
 The tour includes two nights of camping in Etosha National Park, and on the third day you will be brought back to your accommodation in Windhoek.
 During your stay in Etosha you will be able enjoy game viewing across different locations.
 One of these locations is a floodlit waterhole that can be found close to our base camp.
 This waterhole is seen as one of Southern Africas best game viewing locations.
 Apart from game viewing at the waterhole you will also go on a game drive to see all the beautiful wildlife of Etosha.

 Is a weekend of game viewing in the stunning Etosha Park what you are looking for, then book with us now!